-- 28.2 Any driver who decides to use another car or whose car has a change of survival cell following the qualifying practice session must start the race from the pit lane following the procedures detailed in Article 38.2.
-Under these circumstances : - a) The car concerned will not have to comply with the requirements of Article 34. - b) The car will be permitted to carry out one reconnaissance lap when the pit lane is opened for the race. - 28.3 No change of car is permitted after the start of the race.
+- 28.1 Each competitor may have no more than two cars available for use at any one time during an Event. - 28.2 Any driver who decides to use another car or whose car has a change of survival cell following the qualifying practice session must start the race from the pit lane following the procedures detailed in Article 38.2.
+Under these circumstances: - a) The car concerned will not have to comply with the requirements of Article 34. - b) The car will be permitted to carry out one reconnaissance lap when the pit lane is opened for the race. - 28.3 No change of car is permitted after the start of the race.